 Girlfriend’s anguish for ‘one-of-a-kind’ partner swept away

-The girlfriend of a Brisbane man who was swept away off Coolum Beach described her partner as "one-of-a-kind" as an extensive search continues for the young swimmer.
+The girlfriend of a Brisbane man who was swept away off Coolum Beach described her partner as "one-of-a-kind larrikin" as an extensive search continues for the young swimmer.

 High school sweethearts Samantha Meyers and Kyle Schroduer had been together for four years after meeting at school.

-But instead of enjoying their young relationship to the fullest, Ms Schroduer was on Sunday left with the memories of her "funny" boyfriend while anxiously waiting for news of her partner's return at Coolum Beach.
+But instead of enjoying their young relationship to the fullest, Ms Schroduer was on Sunday sifting through memories of her "funny" boyfriend while anxiously waiting for news of her partner's return at Coolum Beach.

 "He's so funny, he comes up with one liners," she told the Daily.
 "He was a natural comedian - he learnt from the best."